joaobnd/pl-store/README.md

-# pl-store
+# PL Store

-	A store to sell Premier League jerseys.
+## A store to sell Premier League jerseys.

+(This project has learning purposes)